-You need to be comfortable in every way, including your skin.
-Pampering can make you feel like a million bucks, but it doesn’t have to cost a fortune.
-Take time every day to slather your favorite lotion all over your body, especially legs, hands, and feet.
-Drugstores have many moisturizers for under $10.
+Take time every day to slather your favorite lotion all over your body, especially on your legs, hands, and feet.
+It doesn't have to cost a fortune.
+Drugstores sell many moisturizers for under $10.
 Splurging?
-Try massage: Along with relaxing your muscles and helping your circulation, it feels good.
-Studies say it can boost mood and improve self-esteem for people with MS.
+Try massage.
+Along with relaxing your muscles and helping your circulation, it feels good.
+Studies show it can boost mood and improve self-esteem for people with MS.

 A good manicure or pedicure can make you feel polished and special.
-That goes for guys, too!
-But go only to a salon you trust.
+But only go to a salon you trust.
 Ask the manager about licenses, certifications, and how they clean tools.
-Say no to cutting cuticles or shaving calluses -- these raise your chance of getting an infection.
-Because of your MS, you may feel less pain in your hands and feet or be more sensitive to the heated water in the salon.
+Say "no" to cutting cuticles or shaving calluses.
+They raise your chance of getting an infection.
+Because of your MS, you may be more sensitive to the heated water in the salon.

-Hit the restart button with a new look.
+Hit the restart button with a new 'do.
 If your fingers and arms aren’t strong enough to do a lot of styling, buy the lightest blow-dryer you can, or choose an easy hairdo.
-Ask your stylist or a friend who's great with hair about cuts you can just run your hands through with a bit of product and look great.
+Ask your stylist about cuts you can just run your hands through with a bit of product and look great.

 Women: Dress Smart